RobinCaroff/workshop-kmp/codelab.md

 #### In this step, you will implement a dedicated use case for retreiving the APOD data in the Kore Library !

-To follow up with on the previous step and follow the single responsability principle, we will create a use case to retreive APOD data.
+To follow up with on the previous step and follow the single responsability principle, we will create a use case to retrieve APOD data.
 The main goal is to abstract the logic behind this operation.
 No needs for the final app to know how the data will be retrieved.

 Positive
 : The `GetAPOD` use case will handle the logic of choosing between the remote and the cache repository based on whether or not an internet connection is available.